 The movement: Calibre UN-33

 The Classic Perpetual Ludwig is powered by the same calibre UN-33 used in the first perpetual calendar.
-The movement is based on the unexpected, but well-known ETA2892.
+The movement is based on a Lemania base movement.
 The base movement has a good torque, and is a common choice for Oeschelin to pile his complications on, is a capable driver for a trouble-free the perpetual calendar.

 When it first hit the market in Baselworld 1996, the calibre UN-33 was a bewildering breakthrough.
 The ingenious solution of Ludwig Oechslin permitted all the indicators to be adjusted via the single crown.
 The calendar can be adjusted at any time, no black out times where the calendars cannot be adjusted for fear of breaking the fragile components in the classical calendar.
 It can also be adjusted forwards and backwards at will.
 There are no extra correctors, no need to service the watch because of mishandling, no extra care needed.
 All adjustments are performed via the crown.
 This revolutionary design was the first of its kind.